Orgasm: Exercise-induced

-Kinsey, in his 1953 book Sexual Behavior in the Human Female, stated that exercise could bring about sexual pleasure, including orgasm.
-A review in 1990 on the sexual response itself as exercise, reviewed the literature and stated that the field was poorly researched; it also said that studies had found that aerobic or isotonic exercise that resembles sexual activity or sexual positions can induce sexual pleasure, including orgasm.
-A 2007 review of the relationship between pelvic floor dysfunction and sexual problems in men and women found that they are commonly linked and suggested that physical therapy strengthening the pelvic floor could help address the sexual problems but that it was not well studied enough to recommend.
-Starting in at least 2007, the term, "coregasm" was used in popular media to refer to exercise-induced orgasm or in academic parlance termed exercise-induced sexual pleasure or EISP, and an extensive discussion of the "yogasm" occurred in a 2011 Daily Beast posting.
-A paper published in 2012 presented results of an online survey of women who had experienced an orgasm or other sexual pleasure during exercise.
+Kinsey, in his 1953 book Sexual Behavior in the Human Female, states that exercise could bring about sexual pleasure, including orgasm.
+A review in 1990 on the sexual response as exercise states that the field was poorly researched and that aerobic or isotonic exercise that resembles sexual activity or sexual positions can induce sexual pleasure, including orgasm.
+A 2007 review of the relationship between pelvic floor dysfunction and sexual problems in men and women finds that they are commonly linked and suggests that physical therapy strengthening the pelvic floor could help address the sexual problems but that it was not well studied enough to recommend.
+Starting in at least 2007, the term "coregasm" was used in popular media to refer to exercise-induced orgasm, or in academic parlance "exercise-induced sexual pleasure", and an extensive discussion of the "yogasm" occurred in a 2011 Daily Beast posting.
+A paper published in 2012 presents results of an online survey of women who had experienced an orgasm or other sexual pleasure during exercise.
 The paper was widely discussed in popular media when it was published.
 The authors of the paper said that research on the relationship between exercise and sexual response was still lacking.
+Using data from the nationally representative 2014 National Survey of Sexual Health and Behavior, a 2021 study estimated that about 9% of U.S. adults had experienced an orgasm during exercise at least once.

-Males
+Male

-Variabilities
+Variability

 In men, the most common way of achieving orgasm is by physical sexual stimulation of the penis.
-This is usually accompanied by ejaculation, but it is possible, though also rare, for men to orgasm without ejaculation (known as a "dry orgasm").
+This is usually accompanied by ejaculation, but it is possible, though rare, for men to orgasm without ejaculation (known as a "dry orgasm").
 Prepubescent boys have dry orgasms.
 Dry orgasms can also occur as a result of retrograde ejaculation, or hypogonadism.
 Men may also ejaculate without reaching orgasm, which is known as anorgasmic ejaculation.
 They may also achieve orgasm by stimulation of the prostate (see below).